-Section 4 Applicability and Rules of Construction
+Section 3 Applicability and Rules of Construction

-- A. This ordinance shall be uniformly applicable to all new developments which occurs within the corporate boundaries of the Town of Sandown. - B. The provisions of this ordinance shall be liberally construed so as to effectively carry out its purpose in the interest of public health, safety and welfare. - C. For the purpose of administration and enforcement of this ordinance, unless otherwise stated in this ordinance, the following rules of construction shall apply to the test of this ordinance. - 1.
+- A. This ordinance shall be uniformly applicable to all new development which occur within the corporate boundaries of the Town of Sandown.
+There shall be no assessment made to those units that are lawfully age-restricted to senior occupancy (55+ or 62+), which are subject to age limitations based on deed covenants. - B. The provisions of this ordinance shall be liberally construed so as to effectively carry out its purpose in the interest of public health, safety and welfare. - C. For the purpose of administration and enforcement of this ordinance, unless otherwise stated in this ordinance, the following rules of construction shall apply to the test of this ordinance. - 1.
 In the case of any difference of meaning or implication between the test of this ordinance and any caption, illustration, summary table or illustrative table, the text shall control. - 2.
 The word "shall" is always mandatory and not discretionary; the word "may" is permissive. - 3.
 The word "person" includes an individual, corporation, a partnership, an unincorporated association, or any other similar entity.

 - A. "Feepayer" is a person applying for a building permit, in the case of a new dwelling or a building permit, in the case of an occupied dwelling or permit for mobile home installation. - B. "Public Capital Facilities" includes assets, facilities, and equipment which are owned and operated by the Town of Sandown or cooperatively with other municipalities costing more than \$5,000 and considered to be beyond the scope of normal annual operating expenses as set forth in the CIP such as, but not limited to vehicles, land acquisition for public purposes, buildings, equipment and machinery with a useful life of greater than three (3) years, major building or facility renovations and repairs, road renovations which result in long-term improvement in road capacity or conditions and special studies such as Master Plans. - C. "Public Capital Facilities" do not include costs associated with operation, maintenance, repair of such facilities, or with facility replacements which do not increase the capacity of level of service unless the cost of such increase exceeds \$5,000 individually or aggregately. - D. "New Development" includes any building activity which results in: - 1.
 The creation of a new dwelling unit. - 2.
 The conversion of an existing non-residential use to a residential use or the conversion of a residence from seasonal to year-round use. - E. "New Development" does not include: - 1.
 The reconstruction of a structure that has been destroyed by fire or natural disaster, provided there is no change in the size or density of the structure. - 2.
 The replacement of a mobile home; and - 3.
-The construction of an accessory structure which would not increase the demand for facilities.

-F. "Dwelling Unit" is any room or collection of rooms forming a habitable unit for one or more persons with its own cooking and food storage equipment and its own bathing and toilet facilities and its own living, sleeping and eating areas wholly within such rooms or collection of rooms.
+The construction of an accessory structure which would not increase the demand for facilities. - F. "Dwelling Unit" is any room or collection of rooms forming a habitable unit for one or more persons with its own cooking and food storage equipment and its own bathing and toilet facilities and its own living, sleeping and eating areas wholly within such rooms or collection of rooms.

-Section 6 Imposition of Public Facilities Impact Fee
+Section 5 Imposition of Public Facilities Impact Fee